jpgsantos/Subcellular_workflow/Docs/Settings_file.rst

   .. _stg.analysis:

-- **stg.analysis** - (string) Name of the analysis to be run, the options are "diag", "opt", "SA", they can be combined as for example "diag, opt", to not run any analysis set stg.analysis to equal to ""
+- **stg.analysis** - (string) Name of the analysis to be run.
+The options are "diag", "opt", "SA" and they can be combined, for example "diag, opt".
+To not run any analysis set stg.analysis to "".

   .. _stg.exprun: